RiskBazaar/RiskBazaar/white-papers/internet-for-risk-exchange.md

 # RiskBazaar – The internet for risk exchange

+This was originally published in April 2017.
+It is an update on *Building a risk market for the digital age* published in August 2015.

-Authors: Michael Folkson, Alexandra Groetsema, Nathan Basanese
+**Authors: Michael Folkson, Alexandra Groetsema, Nathan Basanese**

-Email: michael, alexandra, nathan @riskbazaar.org
+**Email: michael, alexandra, nathan @riskbazaar.org**

 This is an update on “Building a risk market for the digital age” published in August 2015.